xunmi1/light-print/README.md

 }
 ```

-In other frameworks, a similar approach can be adopted for usage.
+In other frameworks/libraries, a similar approach can be adopted for usage.

 ## Types